rust-lang/rustc-perf/collector/README.md

 - `--builds <BUILDS>`: as for `bench_local`.
 - `--cargo <CARGO>`: as for `bench_local`.
 - `--exclude <EXCLUDE>`: as for `bench_local`.
+- `--id <ID>`: an identifer that will form part of the output filenames.
 - `--include <INCLUDE>`: as for `bench_local`.
 - `--out-dir <OUT_DIR>`: a path (relative or absolute) to a directory in which the output will be placed.
 If the directory doesn't exist, it will be created.
 The default is `results/`.
 - `--runs <RUNS>`: as for `bench_local`.
+- `--rustc2 <RUSTC>`: if given, profiles a second Rust compiler for comparison against the first.
+If a non-toolchain identifier is being used, a `1` will be appended to the identifier for the first run and a `2` will be appended to the identifier for the second run.
+If the profiler being used is Cachegrind, diff files will also be produced.
 - `--rustdoc <RUSTDOC>` as for `bench_local`.

 `RUST_LOG=debug` can be specified to enable verbose logging, which is useful